AI is advancing support but leaving agents behind

 This shift requires sharper critical thinking, faster onboarding, and higher emotional resilience.
 But most support environments still run on outdated workflows that assume the work is simple.

-Agents spend precious time hunting for answers across tabs, recreating context from past tickets, and crafting responses from scratch — all before they can even begin solving the problem.
+Agents spend precious time on manual tasks before they can even begin solving the problem:

 New hires feel it the most.
 Without built-in guidance, onboarding slows to a crawl.
 Agents are left piecing things together, guessing at the right tone, the right path, the right response.

-The result?
-Longer resolution times, higher stress, and a growing sense that the job is getting harder — without the systems to support it.
+• A growing sense that the job is getting harder — without the systems to support it

 What this means for your business

-The agent experience shapes the customer experience.
+Poor agent experiences directly drive customer churn.
 When tools slow agents down or leave them guessing, it shows — in delayed responses, inconsistent tone, and critical context gaps.

 These moments may seem small in isolation.
 But together, they add up.
-And they have real consequences: more than half of customers say a single bad experience is enough to make them switch to a competitor.
+More than half of customers say a single bad experience is enough to make them switch to a competitor.

 Support has long been treated as a cost center.
 But when service quality defines customer loyalty, it's clear: support isn't peripheral.
 It's pivotal.